Characters of the Mortal Kombat series: Ferra/Torr

 Ferra and Torr are a duo belonging to an Outworld symbiotic species.
 Through their relationship, the diminutive Ferra rides the massive Torr into battle, while Torr serves as their enforcer.
 During gameplay, the player controls Torr, with Ferra utilized for special attacks; as such, fatalities and brutalities are performed directly on Torr.
-Their ending in Mortal Kombat X establishes that Ferra is a juvenile who will be mounted by a rider when she reaches maturity, while Torr dies without her.
+Their ending in Mortal Kombat X establishes Ferra is a juvenile who will be mounted by a rider when she reaches maturity and Torr will die without her.
 In the story mode of Mortal Kombat X, Ferra and Torr serve Kotal Kahn, which leads to them fighting Earthrealm's warriors; they are ultimately incapacitated by Sub-Zero.

 Ebenezer Samuel of the New York Daily News called Ferra and Torr a "highlight" of the game, with their in-gameplay mannerisms "distracting enough to take your eye off the battle, and quirky enough that it's worth watching."
 They ranked 39th in the ranking of the series characters by Den of Geek, who praised them as "the most original new race the series has introduced in years".